 Sociolinguistics and Discourse Studies

-We welcome applications by prospective PhD students in all of these areas.
+Our group has strengths in theoretical and experimental pragmatics, sociopragmatics, theories of im/politeness, and cross-cultural pragmatics and we welcome applications by prospective PhD students in all of these areas.